 Rich Dad Poor Dad Criticism

-Robert Kiyosaki has drawn plenty criticism for his Rich Dad Poor Dad series.
+Robert Kiyosaki has drawn plenty of criticism for his Rich Dad Poor Dad series.

 - John T. Reed writes: